-Requirement: MCM 4 Construction Site Runoff Control

-Reference BMP 4.01 Enforcement (Part IV.B.3.b) The permittee must, as part of the construction requirements and control measures, develop an enforcement plan or mechanism following the requirements of Parts III.A and B of this permit Responsible EHS: Environmental Specialist Strategy & Measurable Goals See BMP 3.01.
+Requirement: MCM Requirement: MCM 4 Construction Site Runoff Control Reference BMP 4.01 Enforcement (Part IV.B.3.b) The permittee must, as part of the construction requirements and control measures, develop an enforcement plan or mechanism following the requirements of Parts III.A and B of this permit Responsible EHS: Environmental Specialist Strategy & Measurable Goals See BMP 3.01.
 UNL's enforcement response plan addresses construction sites.
 Report See BMP 3.01 Evaluation: Environmental Indicators of Effectiveness None Reference BMP 4.02 Site Plan Review and Approval (Part IV.B.3.c) The permittee must require each operator of a construction activity described in Part IV.B.3.a to prepare and submit for review an erosion and sediment control plan prior to the disturbance of land for the permittee's review and written authorization (operator must submit Part III.B.2 of the NDEE NPDES General Permit Number NER 160000 for Storm Water Discharges from Construction Sites to Waters of the State of Nebraska).
 The permittee must implement site plan review procedures that meet the following minimum requirements: The permittee must not approve any erosion and sediment control plan unless it contains appropriate site-specific construction site control measures that meets the minimum local requirements for storm water protection of construction activity.
 The permittee must use qualified individuals, knowledgeable in the technical review of erosion and sediment control plans to conduct such reviews.
-The permittee must document its review of erosion and sediment control plan unless using a checklist or similar process.
+The permittee must document its review of erosion and sediment control plan unless.

 The permittee must maintain an inventory that is continually updated of all active public and private construction sites authorized by the permittee within the MS4 boundary.
-Responsible EHS: Environmental Specialist

-Strategy As discussed in the narrative for this MCM, UNL General Specifications for construction require contractors to submit an Erosion and Sediment Control Plan (ESCP) for review and approval by EHS prior to commencing earth disturbing activities.
-At a minimum, EHS staff reviewing and approving ESCPs will have a bachelor's degree, one year related experience, and successfully completed a NDOT Erosion and Sediment Control Inspector course or equivalent.
+Responsible EHS: Environmental Specialist Strategy As discussed in the narrative for this MCM, UNL General Specifications for construction require contractors to submit an Erosion and Sediment Control Plan (ESCP) for review and approval by EHS prior to commencing earth disturbing activities.
+At a minimum, EHS staff reviewing and approving ESCPs will have a bachelor's degree or equivalent, one year related experience, and successfully completed a NDOT Erosion and Sediment Control Inspector course or equivalent.
 Reviews are conducted and documented in accordance with written procedures.
-A current inventory of permitted construction sites is maintained by EHS.
+A current inventory of permitted construction on sites is maintained by EHS.
 Measurable Goals All Years: EHS will have reviewed and approved ESCPs for 100% of all construction sites subject to NDEE's Construction General Permit initiated during the previous year, and will have review documentation on file for every site.
 Report Percentage of new construction sites subject to NPDES Construction General Permit requirements for which EHS reviewed and approved an erosion and sediment control plan during the prior year.
-EHS reviewed and approved the Erosion and Sediment Control Plan for all (100%) new construction sites subject to NDEE's construction general permit that began construction in 2023.
-A total of three (3) construction site NOIs were reviewed in 2023.
-Legacy Meadows Development Phase II - EHS reviewed and approved the SWPPP after review comments were incorporated on 11/06/2023.
-Neihardt Complex Renovation - EHS reviewed and approved the SWPPP after reviewed and approved the SWPPP after review comments were incorporated on 08/21/2023.
-Westbrook Music Hall - In 2023, an EHS SWPPP inspection resulted in the Westbrook Music Hall project needing to expand the boundary of their SWPPP.
-EHS reviewed and approved a new SWPPP that included the expansion on 12/11/2023.
-Evaluation: Environmental Indicators of Effectiveness N/A
+EHS reviewed and approved the Erosion and Sediment Control Plan for all (100%) new construction sites subject to NDEE's construction general permit that began construction in 2024.
+A total of (2) construction site NOIs were reviewed in 2024.
+CRES Distribution Project - EHS approved the SWPPP after a review was completed on 11/1/2024.
+Outdoor Track Phase II - EHS approved the SWPPP after a review was completed on 9/25/2024 Evaluation: Environmental Indicators of Effectiveness N/A